YamtalDev/nightly-shopping-flow-automation/README.md

 6. **Additional Test Flow:**
    - Tests for edge cases, such as handling invalid inputs or ensuring system stability under various scenarios.

-7. **Bug Reporting and Validation:**
-   - Identifies and reports at least one bug or issue.
-   - Includes a test flow to catch the reported bug, ensuring it doesn't regress.

 ### Test Structure

 Tests are organized based on features, following the Page Object Model (POM) for better maintainability and scalability.